 Panther and Bridal Veil Falls

-As you continue up the Icefields Parkway towards Jasper there will be a pull-off point on your right.
-This pull-off point overlooks Panther Falls and it’s well worth the stop to admire and grab a photo!
+As you continue up the Icefields Parkway towards Jasper, there will be a pull-off point on your right.
+This pull-off point overlooks Panther Falls, and it’s well worth the stop to admire and grab a photo!
 The stop can be found right before the Parker Ridge Trailhead when driving from Banff to Jasper.

 Waterfalls Near Banff

-Banff may excel at most natural features, but when it comes to waterfalls some of the best are in the neighboring parks.
+Banff may excel at most natural features, but some of the best are in the neighboring parks when it comes to waterfalls.
 Here are the best waterfalls near Banff.

-Takakkaw Falls is the most stunning waterfall to see in the Canadian Rockies, and one of the most beautiful in all of Canada.
-In fact, it’s actually the second highest waterfall in all of Canada at 373 meters.
+Takakkaw Falls is the most stunning waterfall to see in the Canadian Rockies and one of the most beautiful in all of Canada.
+In fact, it’s the second-highest waterfall in all of Canada at 373 meters.

-“Tak Falls” is in Yoho National Park, close by to Lake Louise.
+“Tak Falls” is in Yoho National Park, just a short distance from Lake Louise.
 It’s easily accessible as there is a parking area right at the base.
 That’s right – this is a great waterfall in the Canadian Rockies that you don’t have to hike to.
-That being said, if you hike the Iceline Trail you can score fantastic views of Tak Falls.
+That being said, if you hike the Iceline Trail, you can score fantastic views of Tak Falls from above.

 Wapta Falls is the largest waterfall of the Kicking Horse River and one of the best things to do in Yoho.
 It’s 18 meters high and a whopping 107 meters wide, making it one of the most impressive sights in the Canadian Rockies.

-I love visiting in the summer, but honestly think it is even more beautiful in the winter when the ice freezes over and the surrounding peaks are covered in snow.
+I love visiting in the summer, but honestly, I think it is even more beautiful in the winter when the ice freezes over and the surrounding peaks are covered in snow.

-In the summer the Troll Falls trail is incredibly busy during the weekend days so try and go during the weekday if possible.
+In the summer, the Troll Falls trail is hectic during the weekend, so try and go during the weekdays.

-Sunwapta Falls is an easy stop off on the Icefields Parkway that is well worth venturing to.
-Sunwapta Falls consists of upper and lower falls that are fed by the Athabasca Glacier.
-The upper falls are more easily accessible and therefore much busier, but a 1.3 km hike will take you to to the lower falls.
+Sunwapta Falls is an easy stop off on the Icefields Parkway in Jasper National Park that is well worth venturing to.
+Sunwapta Falls consists of upper and lower falls fed by the Athabasca Glacier.
+The upper falls are more easily accessible and therefore much busier, but a 1.3 km hike will take you to the lower falls.

-I’ve seen some incredible waterfalls in my life and that includes the Victoria Falls in Zimbabwe, Niagra Falls, Tugela Falls in South Africa, and Dettifoss in Iceland.
+I’ve seen some incredible waterfalls in my life, including Victoria Falls in Zimbabwe, Niagra Falls, Tugela Falls in South Africa, and Dettifoss in Iceland.
 However, none of them stirred the soul like Emperor Falls in Mount Robson Provincial Park, easily one of the most beautiful waterfalls in BC.
-Images fail to convey the scale and the proximity that hikers are able to approach the roaring water is wild.
+Images fail to convey the scale, and the proximity that hikers can approach the roaring water is wild.

-They are some of the most powerful I’ve seen in all of Canada.
-To get to them it’s best to plan a multi-day hike on the Berg Lake Trail.
+Emperor Falls are some of the most powerful I’ve seen in all of Canada.
+To get to them, it’s best to plan a multi-day hike on the Berg Lake Trail.
 Though if you have strong legs, you can definitely do a long 25km+ day hike to them.

 When is the Best Time to See These Banff Waterfalls?

-The best time to see the waterfalls in all their glory is in the summer months between June and August.
+The best time to see the waterfalls in all their glory is in the summer months, between June and August.
 However, I personally think June is the best when the snow melts and the water flow is at its highest.
-By mid-September many of the waterfalls are no more than a trickle, and by late October they are near freezing.
+By mid-September, many of the waterfalls are no more than a trickle, and they are near freezing by late October.

 Hiking to the Banff Waterfalls

 Most of these Banff waterfalls require some sort of hike to get to them.
-There are few that can be seen easily and from the side of the road.
+Few can be seen easily and quickly from the side of the road.
 It’s noted in this post whether the waterfalls require a hike or not to see.